SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "What if she is too scared to do that?"

-"That's how Twister was in my story, she wanted to show her feelings but was too afraid to make a move..."
+"That's how Twister was in my story, she wanted to show her feelings but was too afraid to make a move…"

 "do you think Parchment should make the fist move even if she is afraid to do so?"